What is Medicare?

 - Hospice care

-Part B (Medical Insurance) helps pay for doctor visits and outpatient care.
+Part B (medical insurance) helps pay for provider visits and outpatient care.
 You will have a monthly premium for Part B that is typically paid out of your Social Security check.
-Part B benefits include:
+Part B benefits include:1

 - Annual wellness visits and preventive services like flu shots